TRANSPEED-LTD/TRS-CORE/README.md

 # TS-CORE

 # About
-This is back-end core system repository for billion dollar startup project called TRANSPEED
+That's back-end core system repository for a billion-dollar startup project called TRANSPEED.